Out of province sales: where do you pay sales tax?

 Please note: Vehicles are considered separately.
 Different provincial taxes might apply than those shown above depending on a number of factors.
 The Canada Revenue Agency gives guidance on required GST/HST.

 Of course, this is only a simplified version of the Place of Supply rules and you may need clarification for your individual situation.
-The GST/HST rulings and interpretations department is a free service that is available to give you a ruling on how the legislation applies to your scenario.
+The Excise and GST/HST rulings and interpretations service is a free service that is available to give you a ruling on how the legislation applies to your scenario.

 The CRA also has an overview of charging and collecting sales tax that you may find useful.